-In another extension of the achievement results in Table 3, we consider models that interact teacher licensure test scores with different student characteristics (e.g., prior performance, participation in FRL, student URM indicator) to test whether licensure test scores are differentially predictive of student performance for different types of students.40 We find little evidence of differential effects by student prior performance or demographics.
+ferent student characteristics (e.g., prior performance, participation in FRL, student URM indicator) to test whether licensure test scores are differentially predictive of student performance for different types of students.41 We find little evidence of differential effects by student prior performance or demographics.
 Likewise, to test whether the predictive power of subject-specific licensure tests for student achievement might matter more depending on the track of the course, we estimate models that interact teacher licensure test scores with the track indicators discussed in Section 3.
 Due to sample size limitations, we were able to estimate these models only for middle and high school math classes.
 We find little evidence of differential impacts between course track and subject-specific licensure exams.

 As discussed in Section 4c, we also perform several robustness checks of the achievement results designed to investigate whether the estimates described above may be biased by the non-random assignment of students to teachers (Rothstein, 2009, 2010).
 Because both robustness checks require large sample sizes, we restrict these checks to the WEST-B models.
-We first pursue the approaches of Clotfelter et al. (2006) and Horvath (2015), who create "apparently random samples" by dropping students and teachers in schools that display considerable tracking of students to classroom along observed dimensions.41 This approach works well in the ninth-grade samples (both algebra/geometry and biology), and we find that all statistically-significant coefficients reported in Table 3 are still statistically-significant when the models are estimated in the apparently random sample.
-This suggests that the ninth-grade
+We first pursue the approaches of Clotfelter et al. (2006) and Horvath (2015), who create "apparently random samples" by dropping students and teachers in schools that display considerable tracking of students to classroom along observed dimensions.42 This approach works well in the ninth-grade samples (both algebra/geometry and biology), and we find that all statistically-significant coefficients reported in Table 3 are still statistically-significant when the models are estimated in the apparently random sample.
+This suggests that the ninth-grade results are not driven solely by the nonrandom sorting of students to classrooms.
+Unfortunately, as discussed in Section 4a, apparent within-school sorting of students with low prior performance to teachers with low WEST-B scores is more prevalent in the middle school math sample than in the ninth-grade samples.
+As a consequence, both the Clotfelter et al. (2006) and Horvath (2015) approaches drop at least 90% of the middle schools in the sample, meaning that the apparently random sample in middle school is not large enough to make a meaningful comparison to the results in Table 3.
+43